SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 ### 1. Selected published Census data tables

-Consult these excel files containing historical Census of Caanda data summarized (or "aggregated") by Census divisions and Census subdivisions.
+Consult these excel files containing historical Census of Canada data summarized (or "aggregated") by Census divisions and Census subdivisions.
 These aggregate data tables are a selection of original print Census tables by the CCRI project intended serve as a jumping off point for the more detailed microdata for Canada's 1911 - 1951 censuses.
 CCRI produced these Excel summary tables from the published volumes of Census of Population of Canada tables and also produced user guide extracts for these tables.

-The Excel table names found below follow the naming convention, CCRI_PUB_YYYY_V#T#.xls, while the variable name look-ups (descriptions) follow the naming convention, YYYY_V#T#_Variable.pdf.
+The Excel table names found below follow the naming convention, `CCRI_PUB_YYYY_V#T#.xls`, while the variable name look-ups (descriptions) follow the naming convention, `YYYY_V#T#_Variable.pdf`.

 #### Access aggregate data and geography